sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 Sensu Catalog integrations resemble other Sensu resources, but Sensu Go does not process them directly.
 Instead, the [Sensu Catalog API][2] generates a static API from a repository that includes integration definitions, along with other content like the README and integration logo.

-The Sensu Catalog API renders static HTTP API content that the Sensu web UI can consume.
-This means you can create a private catalog of custom integrations and make it available to users in the Sensu web UI.

 ## Catalog repository example